 The UK and Ireland have reciprocal health care agreements with Australia, meaning that Australian travellers can access the national health services in

 both countries.
 This doesn't mean you won't pay for treatment or medication, and it isn't a replacement for travel insurance, which is always a necessity.

 Remember to take your Medicare card with you – you'll need it, along with your passport, to prove that you're eligible.

-Australians can access the national health care services in both countries, but you may still have to pay for medication and some treatments.
+- Australians can access the national health care services in both the UK and Ireland, but you may still have to pay for medication and some treatments.

 For the latest advice on risks including terrorism, natural disasters and potential outbreaks of disease visit smartraveller.gov.au

 Do I need vaccinations to travel to the UK?